-Professionals employed by or working freelance in the writing, publishing and visual arts sector, including but not limited to the following:
+Self-employed professionals working freelance in the writing, publishing and visual arts sector, including but not limited to:

-- Editors, translators, illustrators, designers - Publicists, marketing and promotion specialists - Program, editorial, administrative, marketing and production staff of eligible organizations and publishers - Publishing consultants.
+- Editors, book coaches, translators, illustrators, designers - Publicists, independent literary agents, marketing and promotion specialists - Program, editorial, administrative, marketing and production staff of eligible organizations and publishers - Publishing consultants.

-Arts professionals must have formal or informal training and a resume demonstrating their contribution to the creation, production, presentation or promotion of publishable Canadian content.
+Arts professionals must be self-employed, have formal or informal training and a resume demonstrating their contribution to the creation, production, presentation or promotion of publishable Canadian content.
+Arts professionals currently serving as contract or term employees of eligible publishers or arts organizations may not apply independently.